Code of Student Conduct

 Though anonymous complaints are permitted, doing so may limit the College's ability to investigate and respond to a complaint.

-Those who are aware of misconduct are encouraged to report it as quickly as possible to the Office of Public Safety and/or the Office of the Associate Dean of Students.
+Those who are aware of misconduct are encouraged to report it as quickly as possible to the Office of Public Safety and/or the Office of Community Standards.

 Lycoming College proceeds with its student conduct processes regardless of the action or inaction of civil authorities with respect to violations of state and federal laws.
 The College may pursue disciplinary action against a student concurrently with the processing of criminal charges even if the criminal prosecution is pending or dismissed.